Building a simple ZK project on TON

 const slice vk_beta_2 = "b17e1924160eff0f027c872bc13ad3b60b2f5076585c8bce3e5ea86e3e46e9507f40c4600401bf5e88c7d6cceb05e8800712029d2eff22cbf071a5eadf166f266df75ad032648e8e421550f9e9b6c497b890a1609a349fbef9e61802fa7d9af5"s;

-Above are the constants that verifier contracts must make use of to implement proof verification.
+Above you can see the constants that verifier contracts must use to implement proof verification.
 These parameters can be found in the build/circuits/verification_key.json

 file.